Electric Vehicle Concepts 50 year electric conversion time line

 There is a lot of electric conversion history in this website.
 There should be something for everyone.

 The charger may be the most important choice in your electric conversion.
 It MUST shut off at the proper voltage.
 Lester chargers were one of the best in the 1970's.
 Voltage designed for 144 volts.
-110 or 220 V ac input.
+110 or 220 volt AC input.
 Had a 12 Volt DC charger built into the same case.
 144 volts was the goal.
 That is 24 - 6 volt batteries at 65 pounds each equals over 1500 pounds.

 You are going to remove 500 pounds of gas components and add 1000 pounds.
 The small trucks were a popular choice in the early days.
 Not everyone wants a two passenger truck.
 Most people want a light vehicle that could carry four or five adults.

 My electric conversion car of choice in the 70's was the Italian made Fiats.
-The Fiats used the common 5" diameter coil spring and out board shocks.
+The Fiats used the common 5" diameter coil springs and out board shocks.
 Most vehicles in the seventies used this design.
 I raced stock cars and had many extra springs and shocks that size.
 The over all steel was great.
 The manual transmissions were the best.
 I raced gas powered Fiats in the SCCA series also.

 This is the reason you see so many Fiat's used in my electric conversions in my seventies.